 There are many articles out there on what to do to have a great job interview.
 I certainly could list all the techniques.
 But really, when all is said and done, it really comes down to whether you and the interviewers click.
 It comes down chemistry and likeability.
 For sure, qualifications are important, but when everything else is equal, it comes down to a question of whether they like you as a person and would like to work with you.

 Of course, it goes without saying that you need to be prepared, that you need to research the company and that you should have appropriate and pertinent questions to ask.
 Beyond all this, however, your people skills (some call them “soft skills”) are what are going to make or break the interview.
 The interviewers want to know if you are confident and teachable.
 They want to see if you would fit in well with the rest of the organization (the other employees).
 They want to know if you have good adaptability skills.
 Your ability to deal with and get along with others is an important factor in hiring.

-Make An Effective and Positive First Impression
+Make A Positive First Impression

 First impressions say a lot and how we are dressed and groomed speaks volumes.
 When we dress appropriately for a job interview, we are conveying the message that we respect the company and the people interviewing us.
 A neat and appropriate appearance speaks to how we value ourselves as well, the respect we have for ourselves.
 Employers want to see that we carry ourselves with confidence and attention to detail.
 For them, this is an indication of how we will approach our work at their company or business.